Epidemiological Profile of HIV/AIDS in Minnesota

 (4) The term “GLBT” (gay, lesbian, bisexual, or transgender) refers to sexual identity.
 “MSM” (men who have sex with men), another term used throughout this document, refers only to sexual behavior and is not synonymous with sexual identity.

 Written and/or verbal communication can be hindered for persons with a sensory disability(ies).
 Depending on the medium, general HIV awareness and prevention messages cannot be assumed to reach such populations.
-According to 2009 - 2011 ACS data, 171,215 (3 percent) of non-institutionalized Minnesotans are estimated to be living with hearing difficulty and 72,229 (1 percent) of non-institutionalized Minnesotans are estimated to be living with vision difficulty.
+According to 2010 - 2012 ACS data, 2.6 percent of non-institutionalized Minnesotans are estimated to be living with hearing difficulty and 2.9 percent of non-institutionalized Minnesotans are estimated to be living with vision difficulty.

 Homelessness is also seen as a social determinant of health.
-In 2009, an estimated 13,100 people were homeless in Minnesota each night.
-According to the 2009 Wilder Homelessness Survey, this number has increased by 25 percent since 2006 with the largest reported increase among persons 18-21 years of age (57 percent).
+In 2012, an estimated 10,214 people were homeless in Minnesota.
+According to the 2012 Wilder Homelessness Survey, this number has increased by 10 percent since 2009 with the largest reported increase among persons age 55 years and older (48% increase).
+Despite this increase of homelessness among older people, persons age 21 and under still account for the largest proportion of homelessness (46%).
 For persons who are HIV positive, homelessness can mean reduced access to treatment and lower survival rates, Also, persons who are homeless (particularly youth) may be at higher risk for having unprotected sex and using injection drugs.